Agile, Scrum and Kanban in Practice

 - How to convince customers to go for agile

-- Is agile possible for fixed-time/fixed-budget projects ?
+- Is agile possible for product development ?

 - Does agile work better with senior developers ?